-Read the air conditioner manual before using the air conditioning system.

-- Before using the air conditioning system, make sure the breakers on the AC main distribution panel are turned On and make sure the system's seawater pickup seacock is Open.
-The seacock must remain Open anytime the air conditioner is in use. - The seawater pickup strainer should be checked for debris according to the directions given in the Seawater Strainer section of this manual
+- Your boat may be equipped with an air conditioning system. - Read the air conditioner manual before using the air conditioner system. - Before using the air conditioner system, make sure the breakers on the AC main distribution panel are turned On and make sure the system's seawater pickup seacock is open. - The seacock must remain open anytime the air conditioner is in use. - Check the seawater pickup strainer for debris according to the directions given in the Seawater Strainer section of this Supplement.

-Chapter 3: Electrical Routings
+Chapter 12: Electrical System